CyberGRX/api-examples/python_examples/remove_uuid_tags/README.md

-# UUID Tagging Script
+# Remove Tags Script

 * Local system requirements:
   - poetry >= 1.3.1
   - virtualenv >= 20.16.7

-- This is an example script of how to apply tags to a company using UUID's.
+- This is an example script of how to remove tags from a company using UUID's.
-- Ensure that uuidTags.py is in the same directory as uuidTags.xlsx and pyproject.toml
+- Ensure that removeTags.py is in the same directory as removeTags.xlsx and pyproject.toml
 - All commands should be executed from this directory